LucDuponcheelAtGitHub/PSBP/README.md

 The `functional_identity` law relates function identity and program identity, and is `True` per definition.

 The `functional_sequential` law relates function sequential combination and program sequential combination.

+Not that, sometimes, the `Lean` type inference system needs some help with a type annotation.

 ### `class LawfulFunctorial`